Ok, here goes. I am a

 Throughout college I managed to support myself with my photography/design/printing hobbies.
 Once I finished college I dabbled in fashion and glamour photography, and although I still enjoy shooting these genres, I am try to balance myself by photographing South Asian Weddings.
 It is a segment in the industry that I feel is very different.
 You need to be in tune with what is going on, and then you need to have a creative eye and capture what is unfolding in unique light.
 The Indian wedding industry on the east coast is huge.
 I love taking my experience in glamour and fashion photography, blending it with my culture to produce modern style images today’s clients fall in love with.

-Although wedding photography is really challenging, exciting and rewarding….I prefer to remain exclusive rather than service the masses.
-I only service about 25 weddings a year with a focus on providing a true one on one experience with each of my clients.
+Although wedding photography is really challenging, exciting and rewarding….I prefer to remain exclusive to couples that share a similar style and overall vision to mine.
+I personally only service about 25 weddings a year with a focus on providing a true one on one experience with each of my clients.
 My methods are a bit different, somewhat unique in the industry, and I feel it is the reason why I am blessed to have so many awesome brides and grooms every year.
-There is no outsourcing in our process, we are not a huge studio.
-If you hire me, I come to photograph your wedding personally.
-If you are looking for somebody different, maybe a little quirky, but fun to work with – contact me!
+If you chose me or my partner Khoa, we will be on site photographing your wedding personally.